cruzgodar/plecta/README.md

 ## Usage

 Plecta adds two different constructs to Latex: **declaration blocks** and **expressions**.
-Beginning with the former, add a block bounded by three underscores to declare functions and variables that you'll use later in the document --- for example,
+Beginning with the former, add a block of JavaScript bounded by three underscores to declare functions and variables that you'll use later in the document --- for example,
 ```js
 ___
 // Converts strings of the form "1, 2 ; 3, 4" into e.g.